 Trivago is a hotel search and price comparison website.
 Trivago works with over 200 hotel booking sites, as of this writing, and compiles hotel pricing data in over 30 languages for its users.
-Trivago's hotel, vacation apartment and bed and breakfast inn data comes from partner websites, lodging properties and Trivago's users.
+Trivago's hotel, vacation apartment and bed and breakfast inn data come from partner websites, lodging properties, and Trivago's users.

 When you search for a hotel on Trivago, you will see a list of online hotel booking sites that are offering rooms at that hotel for your selected dates, along with corresponding prices.

 What Trivago Is Not

 Trivago is not a hotel booking website, although many of its users think it is.
 When you choose a hotel Trivago's website, you are automatically taken to the hotel booking site you selected.
 You complete the reservation process on that hotel booking site, not on Trivago.